jpsalviano/bobloblaw/docs/tasks.md

     - `import .view`, and then `path('signup/', <callable from .view>)`
     - add view for responding to `request` -> `from django.http import JsonResponse`
     - create a function on the view that takes the `request.body.decode()` and load it to json (`json.loads()`)
-    - it will read a json object and use the info to create a User object
+    - it will read a string a cast it to a json object so you can use the info to create a User object

-    - *receber um request com usuário, senha e email*
-    - *responder um status de created*
+    - The keyword arguments are the names of the fields you’ve defined on your model.
+Note that instantiating a model in no way touches your database; for that, you need to `save()`

-- endpoint de logar
+- *endpoint de logar*
-    - receber um usuário e senha
+    - *receber um usuário e senha*
-    - retorna um token e um status de ok
+    - *retorna um token e um status de ok*
 - front-end
     - setup do React
     - tela de criar novo usuário